A new initiative creating a national centrepiece for cyber education and innovation in the UK.

 The list goes on and many of their pioneering insights still inform cyber security today.

-Qufaro hopes and expects that future generations of cybersecurity experts will emerge through the National College of CyberSecurity, thus providing a golden thread from the heritage of the past to power our future security.
+Qufaro hopes and expects that future generations of cybersecurity experts will emerge through our offerings, thus providing a golden thread from the heritage of the past to power our future security.